 Memorable Manitobans: Samuel Freedman (1908-1993)

-Born in Ukraine on 16 April 1908, he came to Manitoba with his parents Nathan Freedman and Ada Foxman, brother of Max Freedman, at the age of three and was educated at Aberdeen School, St. John’s Technical High School, and the University of Manitoba, graduating in honours classics in 1929, when he entered University of Manitoba Law School.
+Born in Ukraine on 16 April 1908, he came to Manitoba in 1911 with his parents Nathan Freedman (c1874-1963) and Ada Foxman (1880-1980), brother of Max Freedman, and was educated at Aberdeen School, St. John’s Technical High School, and the University of Manitoba, graduating in honours classics in 1929, when he entered University of Manitoba Law School.
 He articled with Steinkopf and Lawrence.
-As a law student and afterwards he was an accomplished debater, winning the McGoun Cup in 1930 with W. L. Morton as his partner.
+As a law student and afterwards he was an accomplished debater, winning the McGoun Cup in 1930 with William Lewis Morton as his partner.

 Upon graduation, he took up work in the law firm headed by Max Steinkopf, and in 1945, was named King’s Counsel.
 In 1946, Freedman set up his own law firm, Freedman and Golden.
-He served four years as editor of the Manitoba Bar News and was President of the Manitoba Bar Association from 1951 to 1952.
-He served as a Bencher for the Law Society of Manitoba from 1949 to 1952.
+He served four years as editor of the Manitoba Bar News, was President of the Manitoba Bar Association (1951-1952), and served as a Bencher for the Law Society of Manitoba (1949-1952).
 He was appointed to the Court of King’s Bench in 1952 and elevated to the Manitoba Court of Appeal in 1960.
+He served as Chairman of a commission investigating railroad labour troubles in 1964-1965.
 He was Acting Chief Justice (1966-1967) and became Chief Justice in 1971, retiring in 1983.
-He served as Chairman of a commission investigating railroad labour troubles in 1964-1965.

 Outside his work in law, Freedman was active in the Jewish community and in the wider Winnipeg community, becoming President of the YMHA, an active member of B’nai B’rith and Chairman of the Canadian Friends of the Hebrew University.
 In 1955, Freedman became a member of the Board of Governors at the University of Manitoba, and from 1959 to 1968, served as Chancellor of the university.
 In 1978, Freedman was awarded with a chair in legal advocacy at the law school at the Hebrew University.